 In collaboration with the Central Government of India, we are working towards efficient water usage in agriculture.

 Water, being one of the most primary resources in agriculture, needs to be used in a sustainable manner.
-Conventional practices see extremes in water consumption, at one end there may be water scarcity and at, the other there will be abundance and blatant wastage.
-The central government of India is working on irrigation projects around the country and partnering with organisations and various geographical locations to help consolidate all major and minor irrigation projects in India.
+Conventional practices see extremes in water consumption, from water scarcity to abundance and blatant wastage.
+The central government of India is working on irrigation projects around the country and partnering with organizations and various geographical locations to help consolidate all major and minor irrigation projects in India.